samid737/scrambledev/_posts/2017-04-01-development-part-xx-eom-basic-atmosphere.md

 ---
-title: 'Development part 2: Modeling EOM'
+title: 'Modeling part 2: Equations of motion'
 layout: post
 ---

 *Please not that these features where implemented in the early stage, prior to  logging the progress.*

-In [Development part 1](/scrambledev/2017/03/01/progress-part-1-flight-mechanics-physics-system-world-setup.html), the aircraft is properly configured so that it exists in Phaser, armed with A physics body.
+In [Modeling part 1](/scrambledev/2017/03/01/progress-part-1-flight-mechanics-physics-system-world-setup.html), the aircraft is properly configured so that it exists in Phaser, armed with A physics body.
 The flight physics can be implemented at this stage.

 Normally when working on A flight simulator, you consider motion in three dimensions.
 There are quite alot of resources and even [example projects](https://www.google.nl/search?q=flight+simulator+github) available that implement flight in three dimensions.
 However, these rely on A particular set of assumptions.
 The problem in my case is that my assumptions differ from the reference material.
 The good news however lies in the number two of 2D, I can bypass an entire dimension...